nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoformulated:** Pertaining to the nanoformulation technology used to create nanocurcumin.

-### Expanded Definition and Usage\nNanocurcumin's enhanced properties make it a valuable ingredient in the development of effective health and wellness products.
+### Expanded Definition and Usage:
+Nanocurcumin's enhanced properties make it a valuable ingredient in the development of effective health and wellness products.
 By overcoming the traditional limitations of curcumin, such as low systemic absorption and rapid metabolism, nanocurcumin provides a more potent and easier-to-digest option.
 This makes it suitable for a broader audience, including those looking for natural alternatives to pharmaceutical anti-inflammatories or those seeking to boost their overall health with potent antioxidants.